 The old adage of you "play to the whistle" comes in here.
 If the referee has already blown before the ball has crossed the line there is nothing that VAR can do.
 Play is dead from the moment the whistle blows, regardless of the referee's decision on a foul or offside being correct.

-Can a match be called off if VAR stops working?
+Can a match be called off or replayed if VAR stops working?

 Should fans in stadiums be better informed?